 9. Well-designed Food Pantries

 The best RV kitchens have pull-out food pantries that are specifically designed for canned goods, spices, and other commonly stored items.
 Look for adjustable, display-style shelves that are removable for easy cleaning.

 10. An Accessible Bathroom

 Some RVs have "private" bathrooms that are located in the rear of the bedroom.
-The concept is similar to the master bedroom that is often found in houses.
+The concept is like the master bedroom that is often found in houses.
 However, in a real house, there is usually more than one bathroom.
-In an RV, this design means that everyone has to parade through your bedroom to use the toilet.
+In an RV, this design means that everyone must parade through your bedroom to use the toilet.
 Not always a good idea.

 11. Real Doors